AlonKellner/alonkellner.github.io/_posts/en-us/2024-08-14-lessons-from-launch.md

     Generated with <a href="https://www.cloudflare.com/">CloudFlare</a> for <a href="https://waloviz.com">waloviz.com</a>
 </div>

-And on [the top of this post](#lessons-from-launching-an-open-source) you can see the incredible increase in stars in [the WaloViz Github Repo](https://github.com/AlonKellner/waloviz/).
+And on [the top of this very blog post](#lessons-from-launching-an-open-source) you can see the incredible increase in stars in [the WaloViz Github Repo](https://github.com/AlonKellner/waloviz/).

 Unfortunately the hype ends abruptly, the initial spike created very little lasting interest.
 I did not achieve true CRITICAL MASS for WaloViz, where users just find it wherever they are without active intervention.